AdrianMolecule/inoculatingRobot/documentation/readme.txt

 I hope to add a microscope to it.
 Most likely based on OpenFlexure.
 The documentation for the microscope part of the project can be found at https://openflexure.org/projects/microscope/build

+Other possible usages:
+Besides inoculation, the robot can be used to create points on paper for cheap sensors using cell-free lysates or other methods.
+Maybe also for Antibiotic Sussceptibility Tests (AST).
+It could also be used to create paper shipping dots.